jackocnr/intl-tel-input/README.md

 * Navigate the country dropdown by typing a country's name, or using up/down keys
 * Automatically format the number as the user types
 * Optionally only allow numeric characters and cap the number at the maximum valid length
-* The user types their national number and the plugin gives you the full standardized international number
+* The user types their national number and the plugin gives you the full standardised international number
-* Full validation, including specific error types
+* Number validation, including specific error types
 * High-resolution flag images
-* Lots of initialisation options for customisation, as well as public methods for interaction
+* Lots of initialisation options for customisation, as well as public methods/events for interaction
 * Accessibility provided via ARIA tags
 * Typescript declaration files provided
+* Easily customise styles by overriding the provided CSS variables

 ## Browser Compatibility